turingschool/curriculum/source/projects/merchant_manager.markdown

 * Build a system using multiple interacting classes
 * Use duck typing to share interactions across similar types
 * Use modules to share common code
+* Maintain high test coverage
+* Use tests to drive creation of code

 ### Abstract

-Let's write a data reporting that manipulates and reports on merchant/transaction data.
+Let's write a data reporting tool that manipulates and reports on merchant transactional data.

 ### Data Supplied

 We have several files of source data including:

-* `users.csv` - user names and other attributes (ex: John Smith)
+* `users.csv` - user names and other attributes
 * `transactions.csv` - individual transactions with a marker relating a user, merchant, invoice, and credit card
-* `invoices.csv` - invoices with a status that link transactions to invoice items
+* `invoices.csv` - invoices that link transactions to invoice items and hold a status
 * `invoice_items.csv` - the item, quantity, and unit price paid for an item in a transaction
 * `items.csv` - items available for sale at the merchants
 * `merchants.csv` - merchant names and identifying information